kfei/docktorrent/README.md

 All you need is to have Docker installed on your system.
 Check Docker [Documentation](https://docs.docker.com/installation/) for installation guide on your OS platform.

+## Tips

+  - `docker stop` can gracefully shutdown rTorrent if you give it more time by `docker stop -t 120` (which means 120 seconds to time out).

 ## Feedback